Turkmen Sahra: Society

 Other cultural traits can be seen as in the weddings where Turkmens still practice several day weddings.
-An ancient tradition hailing back to the gökturks or even the hsiung-nu, Asian Huns.
-Today's Turkmens have a bride fee – the bridegroom gives away a fee for taking the girl's hand.
+An ancient tradition hailing back to the Göktürks or even the Hsiung-nu, Asian Huns.
+Today's Turkmens have a bride fee: the bridegroom gives away a fee for taking the girl's hand.
 In tradition the girl's family provides even greater economic starting capital to the newlyweds' life.
 For example the bridegroom buys gold for the bride to wear; in return the bride's family buys daily life equipment for the new household.

 The wedding itself, in times before the revolution, lasted several days where often all the relatives, clan members, and in some cases the whole village would turn up to celebrate.
 Common activities were to have races where the winner would receive a prize, contests in göresh traditional Turkmen wrestling, horse races and more.
 Today those traditions have perished instead there are a modern segment like private weddings hold in western countries.
-Even though the modern element has been introduced some people still have several day long weddings.
-Instead of races they now today have a private party for the bride and relatives, the bridegroom and one big celebration where relatives and friends are invited – not the whole village as during the shah's period.

-It seems that due to the increasing concern and problems from the society, along with the instinctiveness of human efforts to adapt to the environment for survival, today's Turkmen have less desire for the traditions of their ancestors.

-Today, with the advancement of technology, the Turkmen people have a great desire to use the Internet and social media, which has caused the level of intelligence and awareness of the Turkmen people to increase.

-The problem of Turkmen men in meeting the basic needs of starting a joint life has caused a decrease in the marriage rate in Turkmen Sahara.
-Needless to say, this has caused women to study at a higher rate even among traditional families.

 Economy

 The main industries of Turkmen Sahra today is provisions or grocers of different kind, a refining process of different sort of eatables such as different kind of mills, beverages as pepsi, zam zam and others.
 There were different kind of small scale industries such as train suppliers and builders but almost all have been dismantled and set up other places of Iran.
 As a result many people, ethnic Turkmens have lost their jobs and have a hard time recovering.
 Another important and famous but who doesn't generate great income is the Russian caviar industries.
 Half of Iran's Russian caviar is caught and refined in Bandar Torkaman.
-Future possibilities are vast since oil has been discovered in Turkmensahra north parts near the border to Turkmenistan in the 1930s but due to deal with the Soviet Union no oil industry exists at the moment.
+Future possibilities are vast since oil has been discovered in Turkmen Sahra north parts near the border to Turkmenistan in the 1930s but due to deal with the Soviet Union no oil industry exists at the moment.